In this Motley Fool vs. Morningstar Review, we compare two popular premium investment services to help you decide which is better.

 Bottom Line: Which is Better?

-In reality, Motley Fool and Morningstar target separate types of investors.
+In reality, The Motley Fool and Morningstar target separate types of investors.

 Meanwhile, Morningstar provides a vast array of portfolio analysis tools and analyst research reports aimed at helping investors do their own research and make their own investment decisions.